Kathryn Hahn: 2018–present: Focus on television

 In 2024, Hahn starred in the WandaVision spinoff focused on Agatha Harkness, Agatha All Along.
 When the series was first reported, it was also stated Hahn signed an overall deal with Marvel Studios.
 The project, originally titled Agatha: House of Harkness, was retitled Agatha: Coven of Chaos in July 2022, and later to Agatha: Darkhold Diaries in September 2023, and finally to Agatha All Along in May 2024, with episodes released from September through October 2024.
 For her performance in the series, Hahn was nominated for a Golden Globe Award for Best Actress and an Independent Spirit Award for Best Lead Performance.
 She reprised her role in the third season of the Disney+ animated series What If...?.
 Hahn was the guest narrator at the Disneyland Candlelight Processional in December 2024.
 She also appeared in the third season of the Roku Channel comedy series Die Hart.

 Since 2025, Hahn has been starring in the critically acclaimed Apple TV+ comedy series The Studio as Maya Mason, a role which earned her a nomination for a Primetime Emmy Award for Outstanding Supporting Actress.
 She is also set to star in David O. Russel's upcoming sports drama film Madden as Virginia Madden opposite Nicolas Cage.
+In January 2026, Hahn entered talks to play Mother Gothel in a live-action film adaptation of Tangled.
+Hahn confirmed her casting in March of that year.